What you need to do if you want to sell your home

 Right-to-buy, right-to-acquire and voluntary purchase grant leaseholders

-If you sell after three years you do not have to pay back any discount.
-If you experience a delay in selling your home, tell us as soon as possible and we will recalculate the time since you bought and adjust the amount you need to repay accordingly.
+If you sell after three years, you don’t have to pay back any discount.
+If there’s a delay in selling your home, tell us as soon as possible and we’ll adjust the amount you need to repay accordingly.
 The "For sale" or "To let" signs can only be displayed with our permission.

 Management information pack

-We provide a management information pack to assist with your sale (there is a charge for this service).
+We can provide a management information pack to assist with your sale.
+(Please note we do charge for this.)